Photo Source: Muzaffar Somro - Pixabay

 Send Joshua Project a map of this people group.

 In recent years many Urdu-speaking Muslims have emigrated to Bahrain, Qatar and Saudi Arabia, searching for economic opportunities.
 Skilled laborers and highly educated professionals among them have also emigrated to Western Europe, North America, and British Commonwealth countries all over the world.
-A small number live in Turkey.
+A small number are living in Fiji.

 Pray for a massive movement to Christ among Urdu speakers this decade leading to spiritual and physical blessings in Christ.